slimslenderslacks/registry/README.md

 make dev-compose
 ```

-This starts the registry at [`localhost:8080`](http://localhost:8080) with PostgreSQL and seed data.
+This starts the registry at [`localhost:8080`](http://localhost:8080) with PostgreSQL.
 The database uses ephemeral storage and is reset each time you restart the containers, ensuring a clean state for development and testing.

+By default, the registry seeds from the production API with a filtered subset of servers (to keep startup fast).
+This ensures your local environment mirrors production behavior and all seed data passes validation.
+For offline development you can seed from a file without validation with `MCP_REGISTRY_SEED_FROM=data/seed.json MCP_REGISTRY_ENABLE_REGISTRY_VALIDATION=false make dev-compose`.

 The setup can be configured with environment variables in [docker-compose.yml](./docker-compose.yml) - see [.env.example](./.env.example) for a reference.